La Gente Wrestling Club

 Weigh-ins: To be eligible for a weigh-in, a registrant must be present at weigh-in location and on time (no arrangements)!
 Weigh-in in a singlet.
 Pass skin check!
 Pay registration fee.

 Team Gear: Each registration includes a team t-shirt.
-Additional team gear and singlets can be purchased but are not required.
+Additional team gear and singlets can be purchased.

-Required Gear: Wrestlers need to have protective head gear, wrestling shoes and a wrestling singlet.
+Required Gear: Wrestlers need to have protective head gear, wrestling shoes and a wrestling singlet at the cost of the parent/participant.

 Each participant is responsible for entry fees into local (P2PWL) and national tournaments.
 P2PWL tournaments entry fee is due at weigh-in on Thursdays.
 Weigh-in will not be accepted without registration fee!
 National tournaments registration is done online, paid via credit/debit card (visit tournament hosts website for more information).